laura-zhao/Recommendation-System/README.md

 This project implement a movie recommendation system using a series of algorithms including item-based collaborative filtering, user-based collaborative filtering, SVD, Restricted Boltzmann Machines(RBM’s) and so on.
-Also implemented a framework for evaluating different algorithms.
+I also implemented a framework for evaluating different algorithms.